pebblecode/pebblecode.github.io/_posts/2016-03-01-health-seminar.md

 ## Issues surrounding the NHS

-The NHS is often discussed as a single body, but it is made up of thousands of organisations, who each adapt their working processes to suit their individual needs.
+The NHS is often discussed as a single body, but it is made up of thousands of organisations, that adapt their working processes to suit their individual needs.
 To try and standardise even a small part of this system across the country is a complex task, fraught with nuances between different CCGs, hospitals and even wards.

 On top of this, the biggest driver of cost in the NHS is the long-term care of the elderly, representing two thirds of the total cost.
 This demographic is not technology literate so how do we innovate here?
 Is technology even appropriate for this demographic?